 All the financial aspects to mention, iPhone and Android development are not the only two expense sources - as you also need to have a proper design solution done; additionally, a huge scope of hours (30% from the whole development time) would be needed for testing services.

 Making Your App Generate Some Revenue

 Fortune.com claims Airbnb’s earnings to reach the peak of $3.5 billion a year by 2020, which is a high bar to clear.
-The two main points affecting the wages your business brings are a business model and monetization plan, which can be “different colours and sizes”.
+The two main points affecting the wages your business brings are a business model and monetization plan, which can be “different colors and sizes”.

 “We Imagine a World Where You Can Belong Anywhere”